Due to the volume of applications received for the Cadet November intake, we are currently not accepting new applications. Please check back in 2026.

 • Be physically fit.
 Reach a minimum of Level 7 in the 20-Metre Shuttle Run and successfully complete the Police Physical Readiness Evaluation (PREP).

-• Meet vision standards of uncorrected visual acuity of at least 20/40 binocularly, corrected visual acuity should be at least 20/20 binocularly, and with normal colour vision
+• Meet vision standards of uncorrected visual acuity of at least 20/40 binocularly.
+Corrected visual acuity should be at least 20/20 binocularly, and normal colour vision

 • Meet normal hearing standards